GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 ![Workflow Ann](figures/ann-flow.png)

-In addition to a manual step by step walk through of the system implementation tasks, we provide two examples of how to automate the implementation using TFX and AI Platform Pipelines.
+In addition to a manual step by step walk through of the system implementation tasks, we provide two examples of how to automate the process using TFX and AI Platform Pipelines:

-The first example is based on [AI Platform Pipelines Beta](https://cloud.google.com/ai-platform/pipelines/docs) and uses open source Kubeflow Pipelines runtime as an execution engine.
+1. The first example is based on [AI Platform Pipelines Beta](https://cloud.google.com/ai-platform/pipelines/docs) and uses open source Kubeflow Pipelines runtime as an execution engine.

-The second example is based on AI Platform (Unified) Pipelines and uses the upcoming managed execution engine and managed AI Platform ML Metadata.
+2. The second example is based on AI Platform (Unified) Pipelines and uses the upcoming managed execution engine and managed AI Platform ML Metadata.

 The [TFX pipeline](tfx_pipeline) used in the first example orchestrates the below workflow: